NiftyConnect/document/docs/decentralized-order.md

 ### taker
 Order taker, if a specific address must take the order, otherwise the zero-address as a sentinel value to indicate that the order can be taken by anyone.
 ### makerRelayerFeeRecipient
 Maker relayer fee will be paid to `makerRelayerFeeRecipient`.
+These tools which can facilitate users to make buy/sell orders can specify this address.
 ### takerProtocolFeeRecipient
 Taker relayer fee will be paid to `takerProtocolFeeRecipient`.
+These tools which can facilitate users to take buy/sell orders can specify this address.
 ### side
-Side (buy or sell).
+Side (`0` buy/`1` sell).
 Sell-side orders execute contract calls and receive tokens, buy-side orders purchase contract calls and pay tokens.
 ### saleKind
-Kind of sale, `FixedPrice` or `DutchAuction`.
+Kind of sale, `0` for `FixedPrice` and `1` for `DutchAuction`.
 ### nftAddress;
-The nft asset address
+The nft asset contract address
 ### tokenId;
 The token id of a NFT asset
 ### calldata
-Calldata (bytes).
+Order calldata is the abi encoding contract calldata to [MerkleValidator](https://github.com/NiftyConnect/NiftyConnect-Contracts/blob/main/contracts/MerkleValidator.sol) which specify how the nft assets will be transferred. `MerkleValidator` has implemented three methods to handle transferring `ERC721` and `ERC1155` assets: `matchERC721UsingCriteria`, `matchERC721WithSafeTransferUsingCriteria` and `matchERC1155UsingCriteria`.
 ### replacementPattern
 Mask specifying which parts of the calldata can be changed, or an empty array for no replacement.
+Please refer to [replacement pattern guide](./replacement-pattern-guide.md)
 ### staticTarget
 Target for `STATICCALL`, or zero-address as a sentinel value to indicate no `STATICCALL`.
 ### staticExtradata